-You see, internet is now one of those things that is taken for granted.
+You see, the internet is now one of those things that are taken for granted.
 It’s hard to imagine a life without it.
 But before the internet, when people wanted to get connected online they had to opt for different measures.
-You could use a Bulletin Board System to stay connected locally unless the system operator was connected to a network like Wildcat, or to stay connected on a nationwide level, you had to use a paid service, like Prodigy.
+You could use a Bulletin Board System to stay connected locally unless the system operator was connected to a network like Wildcat or to stay connected on a nationwide level, you had to use a paid service, like Prodigy.

-People were fascinated and excited with Prodigy’s ease of use and the fact that they could access news, sports, email, bulletin boards, and weather info along with one un-clickable ad at the bottom of every page, all in one place.
-This premium service costed $12.95 a month.
+People were fascinated and excited about Prodigy’s ease of use and the fact that they could access news, sports, email, bulletin boards, and weather info along with one un-clickable ad at the bottom of every page, all in one place.
+This premium service costed out $12.95 a month.

 All in all, people loved it.
 Prodigy’s failure seemed unfathomable at that time.

-However, the Prodigy users instead of reading news, sports reports went straight to using interactive elements like bulletin board and email.
+However, Prodigy users instead of reading news, sports reports went straight to using interactive elements like bulletin boards and email.

 - In 1991 Prodigy decided to censor their emails and bulletin boards.
 It was to reduce the traffic and outgoing emails it was receiving.
-They banned negative comments about advertisers, profanity against anyone especially others users.
-In fact, not long after, Prodigy ended up banning all posting that mentioned others user’s name, to curb ban on online flaming.
+They banned negative comments about advertisers, profanity against anyone, especially other users.
+In fact, not long after, Prodigy ended up banning all posting that mentioned other user’s names, to curb a ban on online flaming.
 They even put limits on the number of emails users could send.
 All these rules and actions along with the rumors that Prodigy was reading everyone’s email and in fact infecting computers with spyware created an uproar among its users.

 - In 1994, however, Prodigy made a huge mistake by offering unlimited chat rooms with no extra fee.
 This meant very high traffic from users spending 8-10 hours in these rooms.
 Prodigy could not handle the expenses so it shut the chat service down.

 - Users showed their outrage with bumper stickers and t-shirts with anti-Prodigy messages.
 Hateful postings started appearing on other Bulletin Board Systems.
-To cover the skyrocketing costs, Prodigy increased their premium prices and introduced per minute fee on some of their services.
+To cover the skyrocketing costs, Prodigy increased its premium prices and introduced a per-minute fee on some of its services.

 - In 1997, Prodigy transformed into an ISP but they couldn’t survive the 1999 Y2K problems and finally closed down.

-But in a nutshell, long before Hotwired, existed Prodigy which was the first online web service that offered a plethora of resources like news, weather, email communication services and option to buy merchandises and groceries all under one roof.
-It also had on the bottom of its each page, an ad.
+But in a nutshell, long before Hotwired, existed Prodigy which was the first online web service that offered a plethora of resources like news, weather, email communication services and the option to buy merchandise and groceries all under one roof.
+It also had—on the bottom of each page—an ad.

-Before introducing the monthly subscription model, Advertising and e-shopping were the only way for Prodigy to generate revenue for the company.
-The problem though was that it interfered with the user experience, who were more interested in communicating with other members through their email service.
-This resulted in the invention of first ever ad blocker which basically came in the form of little piece of plastic placed on the bottom of the screen, to block out the ads.
+Before introducing the monthly subscription model, Advertising and e-shopping were the only ways for Prodigy to generate revenue for the company.
+The problem was that it interfered with the user experience, who were more interested in communicating with other members through their email service.
+This resulted in the invention of the first-ever ad blocker which basically came in the form of a little piece of plastic placed on the bottom of the screen, to block out the ads.

 With its catchy tag line, “Have you ever clicked your mouse right here?
 You will”, here is what that ad looked like:

-The ad space was bought for three months at the price of $30,000.
-It produced a click through rate of whopping 44%.
+The ad space was bought for three months at a price of $30,000.
+It produced a click-through rate of a whopping 44%.

 - 1994 was also the year when CompuServe and America Online introduced their web portal.